stevexyz/SlyMlego/docs/README.md

 ## Prerequisites

-1. Install all dependencies: python-chess, tensorflow, keras, numpy, stockfish, ... (also interpreter for .sh scripts in case of non Unix platforms, still not tested anyway)
+1. Install all dependencies: e.g. python-chess, tensorflow, keras, numpy, matplotlib, stockfish (also interpreter for .sh scripts in case of non Unix platforms, still not tested anyway)
 2. Obtain/create more fen/epd positions for training (e.g. download the 5 million position giraffe set)